-CHARLESTON, SC (WCSC) - A judge upheld the convictions for a couple convicted in a murder-for-hire plot.
+CHARLESTON, SC (WCSC) - A motion for acquittal and a new trial filed filed by a couple convicted in a murder-for-hire plot has been denied.

 On Thursday, a United States District Court Judge denied the two motions filed by Christopher Latham and Wendy Moore.
 The requests for acquittal and a new trial were filed in late April.

 Prosecutors alleged that Moore and her ex-boyfriend, Chris Latham, hired a hitman to kill Latham's former wife, Nancy Cannon.
 Prosecutors said Latham and Moore hired Moore's ex-husband and another man in April, 2013, to kill Cannon.

 Latham and Moore were charged on August 6, 2013 with conspiracy to use interstate commerce facilities in the commission of murder for hire, use of interstate commerce facilities in the commission of murder for hire, and possession firearm in furtherance of crime of violence.
 Moore was also charged with solicitation of murder for hire.

 On February 26, a jury convicted Moore on all counts, while Latham was only convicted of use of interstate commerce facilities in the commission of murder for hire.